rentpost/zapier-graphql/README.md

 zapier-graphql --help
 ```

-*I'm not really sure there is much needed to be said here.
-The CLI is pretty self-explanatory.*

 ## Configuration

 Upon first use of the CLI app, you'll be prompted to create a `.zapiergraphql` config file.
 This file is used to configure the CLI app and is required for use.
 If you'd like to go ahead and generate one and configure it properly, just execute `zapier-graphql init`.